LaunchCodeEducation/linux/content/bash-introduction/walkthrough/ls/index.md

 ## `ls` Options

 `ls` has many options for you to choose from, however the two most common options are:
-- `--long`: show the permissions, size and date last modified among other meta-data
+- `-l`: show the permissions, size, and date last modified among other meta-data (this is often referred to as long listing format)
 - `--all`: show all files and directories including hidden

 ### `-l`